wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Working.
 * Outstanding work:
+1) Issue with 4th prompt.
+Possibly causes: a) emotions code activates, b) model_previous keys used up.
-1) Need to check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.
+2) Need to check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.
 To do this properly I would be required to uninstall all, python and WSL, libraries, then install each requirement individually.
 There probably isnt, there may be 1, but bah, that can wait.
-2) Need to test generation of emotions, and possibly update parser/prompt.

 ### DESCRIPTION:
 * This is a Llama 2 language model and llama-cpp based chatbot/agent framework.
 It uses Python scripts, YAML files, and ASCII art to produce context-aware conversations.
 The framework is designed for the creation of future Llama 2 based projects through forks.
 Llama2Robot a your own project, can be further developed for, reading and modifying and redacting, files and content, supposedly with multi-line output, furthermore, the second window can be easily, replicated and modified, to add additonal windows for displaying other keys of your choice.